-Guided Meditations For Grief
+Guided Meditation For Grief & Loss

 First, it can help relieve physical tension, and even change how you relate to physical pain.
 When you are able to take care of your body, your mind will feel some relief, too.
 After all, the physical pain of grief just adds suffering to suffering.
 People I work who are new to meditation often tell me that their body feels better than it did even before the loss because of learning meditation for grief.
 Relaxation meditations are particularly useful for this - especially in the early season of grief.
 Coupled with focusing meditations, I find these to be particularly helpful with grief-related sleep problems.

-Second, meditation can help reduce symptoms of anxiety and depression.
+Second, meditation for grief and loss can help reduce symptoms of anxiety and depression.
 While grief and depression are not the same thing - the experience of grief can feel very much like depression.
 When you practice meditation during grief - specifically focusing practices such as counting and breath meditation - you signal to your brain that it is safe to turn off the fight-flight-freeze response, which can help reduce anxiety.
 You also give your attention a place to rest, which will lessen rumination and worry.

-Third, compassion meditation practices can help you skillfully tend to your relationships with other people.
+Third, compassion meditation for grief and loss practices can help you skillfully tend to your relationships with other people.
 In addition to being hard on ourselves during grief - we may tend to be hard on others - and vice versa!
 When someone dies everyone around them is left feeling raw and vulnerable, and this can lead to conflict.
 Additionally everyone grieves differently.
 You may have people telling you that you aren't "grieving right."
 Or you may be feel that about someone else.
 Compassion practices help us see clearly that all of us want to be free from suffering, and are doing the best we can.

-Fourth, inquiry meditations can help start to reorient ourselves to our changed landscape.
+Fourth, inquiry meditation for grief and loss can help start to reorient ourselves to our changed landscape.
 By turning towards our pain rather than avoiding it, we are able to see more clearly our own wisdom and truth.
 This to me is the crown jewel of meditation for grief - it can have a lifelong impact on how we relate to our own precious life.
 This type of meditation invites us to ask a question in a contemplative manner, and find the stillness to receive our own guidance.
 This empowers us to chart our own course through grief - rather than trying to fit into a contrived method or process.

-Try Guided Meditations for Grief for Yourself
+Try Guided Meditation for Grief & Loss

-Meditation for grief can help you reduce suffering and gain insight no matter where you are on your grief journey.
+Meditation for grief and loss can help you reduce suffering and gain insight no matter where you are on your grief journey.
 In the early days of loss, focusing meditations can help provide refuge from suffering by giving you a place to rest your attention.
 Mindfulness-based meditation practices will help you cultivate a calm and steady presence as you open to your experience of grief.
 As you move forward, and begin to integrate your experience and reengage in life after loss, more contemplative practices will help you acknowledge the ways that you have changed and rewrite your post-loss story.
-Below I have provided five meditations for grief for you to try.
+Below I have provided five meditations for grief and loss for you to try.
 The descriptions will help you determine which meditation is best for you in any given moment.

-Guided Relaxation for Grief, Anxiety, & Stress
+Guided Relaxation Meditation for Grief, Anxiety, & Stress

 Based on the proven Relaxation Response technique, this guided meditation for grief is designed to reduce anxiety and cultivate deep relaxation, this meditation is ideal for anyone suffering from anxiety, grief and stress.
 You do not need to have a "calm" mind to benefit from this practice.
 Listen to this guided relaxation in a warm, quiet room, and ask to be undisturbed for at least 30 minutes.